 Feline Heart Disease

-Feline heart disease is either developed through the onset of other cat health issues during the cat's lifetime or it is something that they are born with, inherited from their parents.
+Feline heart disease is either developed through the onset of other cat health problems during the cat's lifetime or it is something that they are born with, inherited from their parents.

-Little Mo suffers from heart failure which was brought on due to her old age and also because she had thyroid problems which put pressure on the heart to work harder.
+Little Mo suffered from heart failure which was brought on due to her old age and also because she had thyroid problems which put pressure on her heart to work harder.

-It hasn't caused her much trouble and doesn't even take any medication for it at the moment, but it has slowed her down and from time to time you can see that her breathing becomes a littler heavier.
+It didn’t cause her much trouble and she didn't even take any medication for it, but it did slow her down a bit and from time to time you could see that her breathing became a little heavier.

-I suppose it is understandable as she is over 14 years old now and just like us humans will start to wear out.
+I suppose it was understandable as she was over 15 years old and just like us humans had started to wear out as she got older.

 The symptoms of heart failure differ depending on which part of the heart is failing, the differences are: